Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Discussion

 The field was relatively dormant in the following years, with only 6 papers published between 2014-2019, half of which had the same primary author \cite{BenTaieb2015,BenTaieb2016,BenTaieb2017}.
 These models still used traditional ML classifiers, though some used learned features rather than the traditional hand-crafted features.
 The models developed were used for histological subtyping \cite{BenTaieb2015,BenTaieb2016,BenTaieb2017} and cellular/tissue classification \cite{Lorsakul2017,Du2018,Heindl2018}.

 Since 2020 there has been a much greater volume of research published, most of which has involved the use of deep neural networks for automatic feature extraction and classification.
-Recent research has investigated a broader array of outcomes, including the classification of primary cancer type \cite{Kalra2020}, mutation status \cite{Zeng2021, Nero2022}, transcriptomic subtypes \cite{Yu2020, Zeng2021}, microsatellite instability \cite{Zeng2021}, epithelial-mesenchymal transition status \cite{Hu2022}, and treatment response prediction \cite{Wang2022}.
-Three additional survival outcomes have also been predicted in more recent literature - symptom-free interval \cite{Yaar2020}, platinum-free interval \cite{Yu2020,Laury2021}, and progression-free survival \cite{Boehm2022, Nero2022}.
+Recent research has investigated a broader array of diagnostic outcomes, including the classification of primary cancer type \cite{Kalra2020, Ramasamy2023}, mutation status \cite{Zeng2021, Nero2022, Ho2023}, homologous recombination deficiency status \cite{Lazard2022}, tumour-stroma reaction level \cite{Jiang2022}, transcriptomic subtypes \cite{Yu2020, Zeng2021}, microsatellite instability \cite{Zeng2021}, and epithelial-mesenchymal transition status \cite{Hu2022}.
+Three additional prognostic outcomes have also been predicted in more recent literature - progression-free survival \cite{Laury2021, Boehm2022, Yokomizo2022}, relapse \cite{Nero2022, Yokomizo2022}, and treatment response \cite{Yaar2020, Yu2020, Wang2022a,Wang2022b, Wang2023}.